-Quantitative PET studies require that input function (IF), representing cumulative availability of the radiotracer in arterial plasma, is available.
+Quantitative PET studies require that input function (IF), representing cumulative availability of the radiopharmaceutical in arterial plasma, is available.
 Measurement of arterial input function (AIF) is invasive, and can be difficult, especially in small animals (Laforest et al., 2005), without disturbing the physiologic status.
 One approach is to extract image-derived input function (IDIF) from a large blood vessel or left cardiac ventricle in dynamic image, but also it is associated with several problems that must be solved and methods well validated before using in clinical studies (Zanotti-Fregonara et al., 2011; Christensen et al., 2014).
 Model-derived input methods do not require that pixels representing blood curve were to be found in the PET image, but rely on assumption that the input function is common to all tissue regions in the image, and can be solved from the data.
 The outcome does not need any further corrections, since it already represents metabolite-corrected arterial plasma, except that it still needs to be scaled to the correct level using reference region, blood sample(s), or injected dose, BMI or BSA; this requirement applies also to image-derived and model-based input function (Zanderigo et al., 2015; Bartlett et al., 2018).

-Population-based input function (PBIF, or standard arterial input function, SAIF) is based on the individual scaling of a tracer- and population-specific input curve (Zanotti-Fregonara et al., 2013; Rissanen et al., 2015).
+Population-based input function (PBIF, or standard arterial input function, SAIF) is based on the individual scaling of a radiopharmaceutical- and population-specific input curve (Zanotti-Fregonara et al., 2013; Rissanen et al., 2015).
 The scaling can be based on injected dose and subject mass, venous blood sample, or reference tissue in the PET image.
 Standardized radioligand administration method, preferably with infusion pump, will produce the best results.
 PBIF is usually represented by a mathematical function.
 For PBIF methods to work, injection protocol must be the same in all PET studies.
 Dose extravasation is not acceptable, because that will change the shape and/or level of arterial blood time-activity curve (BTAC).

 PBIF can also be applied in arterial sampling protocol with only few samples covering the scan length.
 Contractor et al. (2012) applied this method for [18F]fluorothymidine PET studies.